Kotlin Multiplatform

 iOS

-When targeting iOS, you must also install the native binary framework.
-This is the same framework used by the Swift package and can be installed via Swift Package Manager or CocoaPods.
+Install the native binary framework via Swift Package Manager.
 The Gradle plugin automatically configures the framework search path from Xcode's build environment.

 Developer note

-The breez-sdk-spark-kmp Gradle dependency and the native binary framework (installed via SPM or CocoaPods) MUST have the same version.
+breez-sdk-spark-kmp Gradle dependency and the Swift package MUST have the same version.
 A version mismatch between the two will cause linking or runtime errors.

 Add the Gradle plugin to your module's build.gradle.kts and update the iOS framework binaries to use a dynamic framework: